 FINDING THE RIGHT TOOL

 Whether you need a PRM tool depends on the size of the program and how many partners would leverage the tool.
 This is entirely dependent on your specific program and your needs.
 Some say that a good rule of thumb is that you need a PRM once you’re working with five or more partners, while others want a PRM in place to help recruit the highest level of partners and grow their program.
-Essentially, you need a PRM when it takes a substantial amount of time to communicate with all of your partners and keep them updated via email.
+Essentially, you need a PRM when it takes a substantial amount of time to onboard, train, and communicate with all of your partners and keep them updated via email.

 A CLOSING THOUGHT